StableUSD (USDS) Price Hits $1.00 on Exchanges

-StableUSD (CURRENCY:USDS) traded up 1.5% against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on November 14th.
-One StableUSD coin can currently be bought for approximately $1.00 or 0.00007038 BTC on popular exchanges.
-During the last seven days, StableUSD has traded down 1.2% against the US dollar.
-StableUSD has a total market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last day.
+StableUSD (CURRENCY:USDS) traded up 1.5% against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on November 19th.
+StableUSD has a total market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
+During the last seven days, StableUSD has traded 1.2% lower against the U.S. dollar.
+One StableUSD coin can now be purchased for about $1.00 or 0.00007038 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.